-Date: Grade: Student Name: Male: Female: Location: Rural: Urban: Read the questions aloud and have students mark the answ with an X in the boxes under Yes or No. /ers YES NO Have you heard of the United Nations?
+Date: Grade: Student Name: Male: Location: Rural: Read the questions aloud and have students mark the with an X in the boxes under Yes or No. answers YES NO Have you heard of the United Nations?
 2. Do you know what Human Rights are?
-3. Do you believe that every human being is equal in dignity and rights?
+3. Do you believe that every human being is equal in dig gnity and rights?
 4. Do you know what discrimination is?
 5. Do you know what bullying or harassment is?
 6. Have you heard about freedom of religion or belief?
 7. Do you know what it means to have a nationality?
-8. Do you think you have the right to your own identity?
-9. Have you heard about child labor?
-10. Do you have responsibilities towards the people in your co ommunity?
+8. Do you think you have the right to your own identity? , 9.
+Have you heard about child labor?
+10. Do you have responsibilities towards the people in yo our community?
 Please, briefly comment on the human rights you believe you have: